Hager706/Ivolve_Training/linux-labs/lab1/README.md

 %nginxinstallers ALL=(ALL) NOPASSWD: /usr/bin/apt install nginx
 ```
 ### 4. Test the Configuration
-Switch to the user1 account:
+Switch to the unginx account:

 ```bash
 su - unginx